winderai/bacalhau-landscape-analysis-benchmarks/installation/SNOWFLAKE.md

 ### Create account

-A free trial account should suffice for the purpose of running these benchamrks.
+A free trial account is sufficient for running these benchamrks.
 Please create one at https://signup.snowflake.com/.

 ### Create db